-In this article, I want to give you my professional assessment of The Bean Protocol to hopefully help you decide if it’s right for you.
+In this article, I want to give you my professional assessment in this Bean Protocol review to hopefully help you decide if it’s right for you.
 I haven’t personally treated anyone using the Bean Protocol, but I am all about the gut microbiome so feel well placed to review the diet.
 I believe that you can also book a free call with a nutritionist trained in the protocol, so I highly recommend doing that.

 Always remember that all diets have a honeymoon period – sometimes lasting a few years - and many of the testimonials are from people still in the honeymoon period.